Let’s review the main versions of C++, along with their most important improvements and modifications.

 namespace

-: Support for nested namespaces that simplify code organization and readability.
+): Support for nested namespaces that simplifies organization and readability of code.

 C++23 (2023)